Code-Institute-Submissions/Dhitchen28963-Jumble-Jungle/README.md

 ### Game
 **Background Image**
-The game page allows users to figure out the different 8 letter anagramss which after testing different box sizes was found to allow the most user friendly dimensions.
+The game page allows users to figure out the different 8 letter anagrams which after testing different box sizes was found to allow the most user friendly dimensions.
 The background although colourful has a 3d overlay affect which doesn't distract users from the game.
-The background is also has lighter shades to allow the containers within the game to be distinguisable from the rest of the page.
+The background is also has lighter shades to allow the containers within the game to be distinguishable from the rest of the page.
 ![Background image for the game.index page](assets/images/readme-images/game.html-background.jpeg)
 **Help Overlay**
 The help overlay offers precise and condensed information that outlines the purpose of the game.